 The pots are fired outside in the traditional way (with ash and sand), then the pile is mounded over with sheep manure to create an intense heat.
 The firing process can take all day and can only happen when the weather is just right.

-Ida won 2nd Place and Best of Class for her pottery at the 2010 Navajo Nation Fair.
+Ida earned 2nd Place and Best of Class ribbons for her pottery at the 2010 Navajo Nation Fair.
 Her combination of Hopi pottery techniques and painted Navajo designs makes her pottery truly unique.